 - Be careful with the friends you make, and always remember that making good friends takes time

-- If you’re feeling way too homesick and lonely, try getting to know your neighbors, the people who work in nearby restaurants or grocery stores.
+- If you’re feeling way too homesick and lonely, try getting to know your neighbours, the people who work in nearby restaurants or grocery stores.
 Connect with people in parks, libraries, gyms, or other clubs if you decide to join any.
 Always have some activity to distract you or help you cope with those feelings.
 Keep a journal, read books, watch movies, connect with your family and old friends back at home, make new connections in your new home city, or develop new hobbies, interests, and skills.